flyway/flywaydb.org/download/faq.md

 - the price for 5 years is 13,275 USD = price for 3 years + (2,950 USD x 0.85) + (2,950 USD x 0.80).
 Yearly average: 2,655 USD (10% discount)
 - the price for 10 years is 25,075 USD = price for 5 years + 5 x (2,950 USD x 0.80).
 Yearly average: 2,507.5 USD (15% discount)

-## Can I upgrade from Flyway Pro Edition to Flyway Enterprise Edition?

-Yes, contact us at **sales@flywaydb.org** so we can update your account and let you know how we will bill you.

-## Can I distribute Flyway Pro Edition or Flyway Enterprise Edition to my customers?
+## Can I distribute Flyway Teams Edition to my customers?

 This is a common requirement for "on-site installs" or "appliances" sold to large corporations.

 The standard license is only appropriate for SaaS usage as it does not allow distribution.

-If you only have 10 customers or less, the most cost effective approach is to have each of your customers acquire their own Flyway Pro or Enterprise Edition license.
+If you only have 10 customers or less, the most cost effective approach is to have each of your customers acquire their own Flyway Teams Edition license.

-If this is not an option, or if you have more customers, Flyway Pro Edition and Flyway Enterprise Edition have a Redistributable license option.
-The [Redistributable license](/licenses/flyway-pro-redistributable) is 9,500 USD per year for Flyway Pro Edition and 29,500 USD per year for Flyway Enterprise Edition.
+If this is not an option, or if you have more customers, Flyway Teams Edition has a Redistributable license option.
+The [Redistributable license](/licenses/flyway-pro-redistributable) is 29,500 USD per year for Flyway Teams Edition.
-This license allows you to distribute the Pro or Enterprise Edition as part of your application to your customers.
-One licence enables each of your customers to run Flyway Pro or Enterprise Edition to manage up to 10 schemas in production (and an unlimited number of schemas in test) as part of your application only.
+This license allows you to distribute the Teams Edition as part of your application to your customers.
+One licence enables each of your customers to run Flyway Teams Edition to manage up to 10 schemas in production (and an unlimited number of schemas in test) as part of your application only.
 There is no limit to the number of customers.

 Email **sales@flywaydb.org** to purchase.

-## Can I use Flyway Pro or Enterprise Edition to manage my customers' databases?
+## Can I use Flyway Teams Edition to manage my customers' databases?

 Yes you can.
-If you want to install Flyway Pro or Enterprise Edition on your customer's machines along with your application you need a redistributable license.
-See the previous question: [Can I distribute Flyway Pro Edition or Flyway Enterprise Edition to my customers?](#can-i-distribute-flyway-pro-edition-or-flyway-enterprise-edition-to-my-customers)
+If you want to install Flyway Teams on your customer's machines along with your application you need a redistributable license.
+See the previous question: [Can I distribute Flyway Teams to my customers?](#can-i-distribute-flyway-teams-edition-to-my-customers)

 If you do not install Flyway on your customer's hardware, but do either run Flyway from your own machines or use Flyway-generated dry run scripts to manage your customer's databases, each schema managed this way must be accounted